taiidani/terraform-provider-jenkins/docs/resources/credential_username.md

 ~> The "password" property may leave plain-text passwords in your state file.
 If using the property to manage the password in Terraform, ensure that your state file is properly secured and encrypted at rest.

-~> When using this resource within a folder context it can conflict with the [folder resource](folder) template.
-When using these in combination you may need to add a lifecycle `ignore_changes` rule to the folder's `template` property.

 ## Example Usage

 ```hcl